orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern2_FunctionalMixin.md

       }
       //onlineOfflineCallback(isOnline) {
       //  don't implement this in ReactiveMethod,                         //[2]
-      //  but implement this for EventComposition                         //[2]
+      //  but implement this for EventToEventComposition                         //[2]
       //}
     }
 };